-Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding Timeline Priority Mitigation Category CRS Category Stanhope- Purchase and install a backup generator for Lenape Valley Regional High School which is used as the primary ARC shelter in the Borough.
-Existing All 1, 2, 3, 6 Emergency Management High High HMGP with local cost share Short Term / DOF High SIP PP Stanhope- Flood proof and elevate the utilities of the compact building on Furnace Street.
-Existing Flood, Severe Weather 1, 2, 3, 6 Emergency Management High Medium HMGP with local cost share Short Term / DOF Medium SIP PP Stanhope- Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
-N/A All All Borough Administration High Low Municipal Budget Ongoing High EAP PI Stanhope- Utilize the Hazard Mitigation Plan (HMP) when updating the Comprehensive Master Plan; consider including hazard identification, hazard zones risk assessment information, and hazard mitigation goals as identified in the HMP.
+Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding Timeline Priority Mitigation Category CRS Category Stanhope- 1 (revised old #1) Ensure continuity of operations at critical facilities and municipal buildings, The following is identified at this time: Purchase and install a backup generator for Lenape Valley Regional High School Existing All 1, 2, 3, 6 Emergency Management High High HMGP with local cost share Short Term / DOF High SIP PP Stanhope- 2 (old #4) Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
+N/A All All Borough Administration High Low Municipal Budget Ongoing High EAP PI Stanhope- 3 (new) Utilize the Hazard Mitigation Plan (HMP) when updating the Comprehensive Master Plan; consider including hazard identification, hazard zones risk assessment information, and hazard mitigation goals as identified in the HMP.
 Further, the findings and recommendation of the HMP will be considered during any future site plan review processes.
-Both All All Planning High Low Municipal Short High LPR PR Stanhope- Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Borough.
-New and Existing All All Borough Administration High Low Municipal Budget Ongoing High LPR PR Stanhope- When updating the Zoning Ordinance, the Borough will recognize hazard areas as limits on changes to zoning within the municipality.
-N/A All All Borough Administration High Low Municipal Budget Ongoing High LPR PR Stanhope- Ensure hazard mitigation initiatives are incorporated into the capital improvement plan; budget for some of these projects.
+Both All All Planning High Low Municipal Short High LPR PR Stanhope- 4 (new) Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Borough.
+New and Existing All All Borough Administration High Low Municipal Budget Ongoing High LPR PR Stanhope- 5 (new) When updating the Zoning Ordinance, the Borough will recognize hazard areas as limits on changes to zoning within the municipality.
+N/A All All Borough Administration High Low Municipal Budget Ongoing High LPR PR Stanhope- 6 (new) Ensure hazard mitigation initiatives are incorporated into the capital improvement plan; budget for some of these projects.
 N/A All All Borough Administration High Low Municipal Budget Ongoing High LPR PR